 It’s set to be not configured by default, like all policies, so you’ll need to change it over to the “Enabled” position.
 When you do, there will also be a drop-down menu available for the execution level that you can change if you want.
 Set it to “Regular” if you want to disable the system maintenance.
 Set it to “Troubleshooting only” if you want to enable the scheduled system maintenance for troubleshooting only.

-Many a geek would go to some pretty extreme lengths for the sake of manually looking after stuff related to system maintenance in the past.
+Many nerds would go to some pretty extreme lengths for the sake of manually looking after jobs relating to system maintenance in the past.
 Doing tasks like disabling startup items, using disk cleanup, installing CCleaner, defragging the hard drive, checking the hard drives for integrity, plus enigmatic tasks like getting cans of air to help dust the motherboards were all jobs classified under “maintenance.”
-Many of those tasks are still good things to practice—canned air should be researched, it is actually a thing!—but Windows 10 is also designed to take away as much of the work as it can for you with its own system maintenance.
+Many of those tasks are still good things to practice—canned air, which we can confirm is a real and useful item, should be researched—but Windows 10 is also designed to take away as much of the work as it can for you with its own system maintenance.
 As such, we don’t recommend you turn off the system maintenance feature unless you have a good reason to do so, or else then you’ll miss out of having the operating system automatically look after things like broken shortcuts, unused desktop items, error reports that are chewing up disk space, an inaccurate system time, disk volume errors, and the troubleshooting history that’s taking up unnecessary disk space.